Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

-(ii) If $v$ is incident with a $4$-face $f_{1} = v_{1}vv_{4}v^{*}$, then $v$ receives $1$ from $f_{1}$, receives $2/3$ from $v_{3}$ and receives $1/3$ from $v_{1}$, and then the final charge of $v$ is $4 - 6 + 1 + 2/3 + 1/3 = 0$, see Fig~\subref{fig:subfig:i}.
+(ii) If $v$ is incident with a $4$-face $f_{1} = v_{1}vv_{4}v^{*}$, then $v$ receives $1, 2/3$ and $1/3$ from $f_{1}, v_{3}$ and $v_{1}$ respectively, and then the final charge of $v$ is $4 - 6 + 1 + 2/3 + 1/3 = 0$, see Fig~\subref{fig:subfig:i}.
 Note that the vertex $v^{*}$ is a big vertex and $v_{1}$ sends $0$ to $v^{*}$.
-As mentioned above, $v_{1}$ also sends $0$ to $v_{2}$. \end{subcase} \begin{subcase} Suppose that $v$ is incident with four $3$-faces.
-From property \ref{No4InAdjacent}, the vertex $v$ is not contained in adjacent triangles of $G$, then $v$ is incident with at least two crossing vertices.
+The crossing vertex $v_{2}$ receives at least $1$ from each incident $4^{+}$-face such that its final charge is nonnegative, thus neither $v_{1}$ nor $v_{3}$ sends charge to $v_{2}$.
+By \autoref{Crossing0}, the vertex $v_{3}$ does not send charge to $v_{4}$.
+So if $v_{3}$ or $v_{1}v$ is in a semi-fan, then the average charge sent out by the center is at most $1/3$. \end{subcase} \begin{subcase} Suppose that $v$ is incident with four $3$-faces.
+By \autoref{No4InAdjacent}, the vertex $v$ is not contained in adjacent triangles of $G$, then $v$ is incident with at least two crossing vertices.
 Consequently, we may assume that $v_{2}$ and $v_{4}$ are crossing vertices since the crossing vertices are independent, and then both $v_{1}$ and $v_{3}$ are true vertices, but there are two multiple edges of $G$ with ends $v_{1}$ and $v_{3}$, a contradiction.
 Therefore, it is impossible to have four $3$-faces incident with $v$. \end{subcase}

-\begin{case} The vertex $v$ is a crossing vertex. \end{case} Clearly, all the neighbors of $v$ are true vertices. \begin{subcase} Suppose that $v$ is incident with at least three big faces.
-Note that every big face is incident with at least one big vertex, it follows that $v$ receives at least $2/3$ from each of its incident big faces.
+\begin{case} The vertex $v$ is a crossing vertex. \end{case} Clearly, all the neighbors of $v$ are true vertices. \begin{subcase} Suppose that $v$ is incident with at least three $4^{+}$-faces.
+Note that every $4^{+}$-face is incident with at least one big vertex, it follows that $v$ receives at least $2/3$ from each incident $4^{+}$-face.
 Therefore, the final charge of $v$ is at least $4 - 6 + 3 \times 2/3 = 0$. \end{subcase}

-\begin{subcase} Suppose that $v$ is incident with exactly two big faces.
-If $v$ receives at least $1$ from each of its incident big face, then the final charge of $v$ is at least $4 - 6 + 2 \times 1 = 0$.
-So we may assume that $v$ receives $2/3$ from one of its incident big face $f_{4}$.
-Thus, the face $f_{4}$ is a $4$-face with four vertices $v, v_{3}, v_{4}$ and $v^{*}$.
-Note that $f_{4}$ is incident with exactly one big vertex; in particular, exactly one of $v_{3}$ and $v_{4}$ is a big vertex.
-If $v$ receives at least $4/3$ from the other big face, then the final charge of $v$ is at least $4 - 6 + 2/3 + 4/3 = 0$.
-So we may assume that $v$ receives less than $4/3$ from the other big face.
+\begin{subcase} Suppose that $v$ is incident with exactly two $4^{+}$-faces.
+If $v$ receives at least $1$ from each incident $4^{+}$-face, then its final charge is at least $4 - 6 + 2 \times 1 = 0$.
+So we may assume that $v$ receives $2/3$ from its incident $4^{+}$-face $f_{4}$.
+Thus, the face $f_{4}$ is a $4$-face which is incident with exactly one big vertex.
+In particular, exactly one of $v_{3}$ and $v_{4}$ is a big vertex.
+If $v$ receives at least $4/3$ from the other $4^{+}$-face, then its final charge is at least $4 - 6 + 2/3 + 4/3 = 0$.
+So we may assume that $v$ receives less than $4/3$ from the other $4^{+}$-face.